 We encourage feedback on our performance – good or bad.
 Contact details for our operating companies are available in our Help & contact section.

 If you want us to follow up a specific incident, please give us enough information to identify the service you used (for example the service number, location, direction of travel, time and any other information that you feel would assist us).

-We will resolve your query and respond to you within five working days.
+We will aim to resolve your query and respond to you within within one week.
 If this is not possible, we will advise you of this, and give an indication as to when we will respond fully.

 If you disagree with our response to any complaint you have the option of approaching Bus Users UK (www.bususers.org or 0300 111 0001) who will try to resolve the issue for you.
 They may refer your complaint to the Bus Appeals Body (www.busappealsbody.co.uk).
 We will act on the Bus Appeals Body’s recommendations.

 You have a right to be provided with appropriate and comprehensible information about your rights when you use regular bus and coach services.

 We will not charge you a different price based on your nationality.

 You are entitled to adequate information throughout your journey.
 Where feasible, and where you have made a request, we will provide the information in accessible formats.